lcdunne/mdcv/README.md

   highlight: "#5E81AC"
 ```

-Make your you have a file, e.g. `cv.md` - this gets converted to HTML.
+Make sure you have a file, e.g. `cv.md` - this gets converted to HTML.